gaye/instabuild/README.md

 + Add build and deploy options
 + Add support for languages whose compile targets are HTML, css, and javascript
 + Add support for watching dependencies of files specified in `watchList`
-+ Build commandline tool for users to deploy their instabuild apps to the cloud
++ Extend commandline tool with build and deploy options